Introduction

 It is worth mentioning that all the juniors are on the same floor in academy so we are working together on the daily basis.
 The life in academy depends on the period.
 If we have an upcoming conference or workshop, where we are active participants, then you can feel the atmosphere of ‘excitement’, everyone is working on their presentation and the office seems busier.
 When we have periods without the conferences, then everyone focuses on their scientific research or daily tasks such as writing emails or other administrative jobs.
 These periods are calmer.
 Moreover, we also have conferences and lectures at which we participate as an audience, which brings variety different to the regular daily routine.

-CEA helps with your scientific work at many different levels.
-They have a specific procurement procedure throughout which you can obtain the books that are crucial for your research.
-Moreover, CEA also assists in publishing your scientific works, both in platforms that belong to CEA, as well as in external ones.
-CEA also provides financial support if you would like to participate in conferences, workshops, study trips, summer schools or LLM courses, both in Hungary and abroad.
-Thanks to the CEA, I attended the Baltic Nuclear Energy Forum in Gdańsk during which, I could also take part in a study trip to visit the Olkiluoto nuclear power plant in Finland.
-This summer I am going to participate in the International School of Nuclear Law course jointly organized by the OECD Nuclear Energy Agency and the University of Montpellier.
+CEA UM supports our scientific work on multiple levels.
+It has a special procurement procedure through which we can obtain books essential for our research.
+In addition, CEA UM assists in the publication of our academic work, both on platforms affiliated with CEA UM and on external publication platforms.
+Furthermore, CEA UM provides financial support for participation in conferences, workshops, study trips, summer schools, or LL.M. courses, whether in Hungary or abroad.
+Thanks to CEA UM, I was able to participate in the Baltic Nuclear Energy Forum in Gdańsk, during which I also took part in a study visit to the Olkiluoto Nuclear Power Plant in Finland.
+This summer, I will participate in the International School of Nuclear Law, jointly organised by the OECD Nuclear Energy Agency and the University of Montpellier.

 How can you also do research?

-As I have mentioned before, apart from organizing conferences and doing administrative tasks, a part of our daily routine in the CEA is to pursue our research.
-The management team is trying to organize our tasks in way that we can always devote time to work on our research.
-Our research is further supported by the opportunities of meeting academics and other experts during lectures or at conferences.
+As I mentioned before, in addition to organising conferences and handling administrative tasks, research work is part of our daily routine at CEA UM.
+The management strives to organise our tasks in a way that always allows us to dedicate time to our research.
+Further support for our work comes from the opportunities to meet researchers and other experts at lectures and conferences.

-Apart from the aforementioned opportunities, juniors also have the possibility to participate in language courses.
-I am currently taking German classes, which I thoroughly enjoy, and I have noticed a significant improvement since I started at the beginning of the year.
-Next year I will probably begin learning Hungarian or another language.
-Besides the language courses we also had the opportunity to organize and participate in Cultural Evenings.
-Each month, juniors from different countries hosted a dinner party to showcase the highlights of their national culture.
-These events featured juniors’ presentations, traditional food from their countries and included artistic performances.
-In addition to the CEA colleagues, distinguished guests, including representatives from the respective country's embassy, were also invited.
+In addition to the opportunities mentioned above, junior researchers also have the possibility to attend language courses.
+I am currently taking German classes, which I really enjoy, and I have noticed significant improvement since I started at the beginning of the year.
+Next year, I will probably start learning Hungarian or another language.
+Beyond language courses, we have also had the opportunity to organise cultural evenings.
+Each month, junior researchers from different countries hosted a dinner event to present elements of their national culture.
+As part of these events, juniors gave presentations on various aspects of their countries’ cultural characteristics.
+In addition to the staff of CEA UM, distinguished guests were also invited, including representatives of the respective countries’ embassies.

 What is it like to live in Budapest?